talhabilal-dev/create-node-spark/readme.md

 - ✅ Uses modern ESM (ECMAScript Modules) — no old CommonJS clutter

-- ✅ Built on Express.js, one of the most popular and battle-tested Node.js frameworks
+- ✅ Built on Express.js & Fastify, popular and battle-tested Node.js frameworks

 - ✅ Pre-configured for MongoDB integration with Mongoose

 - ✅ Pre-configured for MySQL integration with Knex.js and mysql2

+- ✅ Pre-configured for PostgreSQL integration with Prisma ORM

 - ✅ Sets up environment variables (.env) out of the box